DevTroli/SecondBrain/Garden 🌺/PullRequest.md

 **Tags:** #development #git #coding #bestpractices #collaboration

 ## 🎯 Introduction
-In today's collaborative development environment, creating effective [[PULL REQUEST]] (PRs) is a crucial skill.
+In today's collaborative development environment, creating effective [[GIT-PULLREQUEST]] (PRs) is a crucial skill.
 Whether you're contributing to open-source projects or working in a development team, well-crafted PRs can significantly improve code quality.
 While they may seem simple on the surface, mastering the technical aspects of PRs can significantly improve your development workflow and team collaboration.
 This comprehensive guide dives deep into the technical details and best practices of creating and managing pull requests.

 ## 🔑 Development